xStarbound/xStarbound/doc/lua/interface.md

   showPane = true, -- Whether to show the chat pane.
 Optional; defaults to `true`.
   -- Ignored by a scripted chat pane. data = jobject{} -- Arbitrary chat message metadata.
-Will be an empty object if metadata was unspecified or if -- any one of the server sending client, receiving client does not support handling chat metadata.
+Will be an empty object if metadata was unspecified or if -- any one of the server, sending client or receiving client does not support handling chat metadata.
 Legacy -- networking mode on any one of the involved parties disables support for metadata handling.
+Metadata on messages -- added with `chat.addMessage` is not networked and therefore not subject to networking limitations.
 }
 ```